Kanban Workflow Explained

 Rules and Constraints

-One Agent Per WP in Doing
+One Agent Per WP in Progress

-When a WP is in doing:
+When a WP is in claimed or in_progress:

 - Only the assigned agent should work on it